Pyreko/yt-community-post-archiver/README.md

 ### How does this work?

-This is just a typical Selenium program, that's it.
-As such, it's simulating being a user and manually copying + formatting all the data.
+This is just a typical Selenium/BeautifulSoup program, that's it.
+As such, it's simulating being a user and manually copying + formatting all the data via a browser window.
 This is very evident if you disable headless mode, and see all the action.